 At the risk of sounding like a smart aleck, let me ask you a question.
 What the heck is "standard" about the custom home you'd like to build?

-If you wanted a “standard” home, there are plenty of houses in Edmond or Mustang where the houses are ten feet apart and all pretty much look the same.
-Isn’t that what you’re trying to get away from?
+If you wanted a "standard" home, there are plenty of houses in or around Oklahoma City, Edmond, or Mustang where the houses are ten feet apart and all pretty much look the same.
+Isn't that what you're trying to get away from?

 When a builder has a list of "standard" features, there are several possible reasons: